MEfah/python-course-countries-informer/README.md

     make lint
     ```

+5. Autotests:
+    ```shell
+    make test
+    ```

+    The test coverage report will be located at `src/htmlcov/index.html`.
+    So you can estimate the quality of automated test coverage.

-5. Run autoformat, linters and tests in one command:
+6. Run autoformat, linters and tests in one command:
     ```shell
     make all
     ```